biotope/biotope-element/README.md

 our components.
 This also means that every piece of knowledge you have about HTMLElements is applicable when working with `biotope-element`.

+## Documentation
+You can find the full documentation [here](https://element.biotope.sh).

+In order to contribute to the documentation you can start a local server with `npm start` and then start editing the files in `docs`.

 ## Installation
 You can install the biotope element in your project using npm: